Carter907/Carter907/README.md

 # Hi there 👋

 ### 🔭 I’m currently working on ...
-Building an interpreter in Golang
+Building Anything that comes to mind.
 ### 🌱 I’m currently learning ...
   - Scala and Functional Programming
-  - Linux
+  - GNU/Linux & C
   - JVM

 ### 📫 How to reach me: